Antoniolifer/cool-shopper-project/README.md

 Considering this project was a kind of exploration, using Typescript would have slowed down development, and would have made the project architecture too inflexible for the purpose it was meant to serve.

 ## Future of the project
-As part of my professional ambition, I would like to develop this "slice" into a kind of reusable scaffold structure, that can be used by other developers to build their own shooping fronts, a kind that will be performant, lightweight, and easily customisable.
+As part of my professional ambition, I would like to develop this "slice" into a reusable scaffold structure, that can be used by other developers to build their own shooping fronts, a kind that will be performant, lightweight, and easily customisable.
 This would be a very interesting professional challenge for me, and it would also bring real value to others.

 ## Author
 Hi, my name is Anton Serdiuk, I am a front-end developer focused on building thoughtful, interactive applications with Javascript, React and TypeScript.
 I'm passionate about balancing clean code, UX clarity, and ambitious ideas.